 – Gianh River (this historic river used to be the border splitting Vietnam into two countries during the Trinh-Nguyen War)

 – Nhat Le River (the confluence of the Kien Giang and Long Đai rivers)

 – Son River, Phong Nha-Ke Bàng

 Most of the rivers originate in the Truong Son Range and empty into the South China Sea.
 River and stream density is 1.1 km/km².
-There are some 160 natural and man-made lakes with total water deposit of 234.3 million cubic metres of fresh water, Quang Binh province’s sea area includes a continental shelf and special economic area up to 20,000 km².
-Off the sea, there lie Hòn La islet, Hòn Gió islet, Hòn Nom islet, Hòn Co islet, Hòn Chùa islets with the total fishery capacity of 100,000 metric tonnes.
-Hòn La bay is a 4-square-km marine bay with the depth up to 15m and a surrounding land of 4 km² suitable to develop sea deep-water port and industrial park.
+There are some 160 natural and man-made lakes with a total water deposit of 234.3 million cubic metres of fresh water, Quang Binh province’s sea area includes a continental shelf and special economic area of up to 20,000 km².
+Off the sea, there lie Hòn La islet, Hòn Gió islet, Hòn Nom islet, Hòn Co islet, Hòn Chùa islets with a total fishery capacity of 100,000 metric tonnes.
+Hòn La bay is a 4-square-km marine bay with a depth up to 15m and surrounding land of 4 km² suitable to develop a sea deep-water port and industrial park.

 Quang Bình is subdivided into 8 district-level sub-divisions: